dpc10ster/RJafrocBook/docs/12-froc.md

 $$(0.5 \times \text{NLF}_{max},0.5)$$

-Radiologists do not guess -- there is much riding on their decisions to allow them that luxury -- so in the clinical situation, if the lesion is not seen, the radiologist will not mark the image at random.
+Radiologists do not guess -- there is much riding on their decisions -- so in the clinical situation, if the lesion is not seen, the radiologist will not mark the image at random.

 The analogy is not restricted to the sun, which one might argue is an almost infinite SNR object and therefore atypical.
 As another example, consider finding stars or planets.
 In clear skies, if one knows the constellations, one can still locate bright stars and planets like Venus or Jupiter.
 With less bright stars and / or obscuring clouds, there will be false-sightings and the FROC plot could approach a flat horizontal line at ordinate equal to zero, but the observer will not fill up the sky with false sightings of a desired star.